joecity/jekyll-now/_posts/2015-01-26-product-owner.md

 I went to an agile talk where the speaker made an outlandish claim.
 He said in an off the cuff comment that in about 20 years of consulting across many different agile teams, he has met only 1 or 2 good product owners.

 That statement, like a carefully crafted Daily Mail headline, got me thinking...
 How many good product owners have I seen?
 What makes one "good"?
 Are we asking too much from one role?
-If so, how can we help out here?
+How can we try and improve the situation?

 There seems to be a lot of focus on agile coaches and scrum masters, and the poor product owner can often be overlooked.
-However the Product Owner is arguably the most important part of a team, a critical role for successful agile delivery.
-I have decided to make this a multi-part post to cover the topic.
+However the Product Owner plays arguably the most important role of a team, a critical role for successful agile delivery.

-This article will cover the key responsibilities of a Product Owner.
-I then want to follow this up with common problems Scrum teams and their Product Owners face, barriers to being a "good" Product Owner, and what we as agile coaches, scrum masters and team members can do to help mitigate them.

 ## What is a Product Owner?